-The Business and Planning Act makes it easier for premises serving food and drink such as bars, restaurants and pubs, as lockdown restrictions are lifted but social distancing guidelines remain in place to seat and serve customers outdoors through temporary changes to planning procedures and alcohol licensing.
+The Business and Planning Act 2020 made it easier for premises serving food and drink such as bars, restaurants and pubs, as lockdown restrictions were lifted but social distancing guidelines remained in place to seat and serve customers outdoors through temporary changes to planning procedures and alcohol licensing.
+Although covid restrictions have been lifted, These temporary regulations have been extended until 30 September 2024. new regulations have been made to extend the expiry date of these benefits until 30th-September 2023

 The measures included in the Act modify provisions in the Licensing Act 2003 to provide automatic extensions to the terms of on-sales alcohol licences to allow for off-sales.
-It will be a temporary measure to boost the economy, with provisions lasting until the end of September 2021.
+It will be a temporary measure to boost the economy, with provisions lasting until the end of September 2023.

-The Act also introduces a temporary fast-track process for these businesses to obtain permission, in the form of a "pavement licence", from the District or Borough Council for the placement of furniture such as tables and chairs on the pavement outside their premise which will enable them to maximise their capacity whilst adhering to social distancing guidelines.
+The Act also introduceds a temporary fast-track process for these businesses to obtain permission, in the form of a "pavement licence", from the District or Borough Council for the placement of furniture such as tables and chairs on the pavement outside their premise which will enable them to maximise their capacity whilst adhering to social distancing guidelines.

-Currently, tables and chairs permissions are granted as Pavement licences by Kent County Council, the Highways Authority, under Part 7A of the Highways Act 1980.
-The fee varies between local authorities and there is a time consuming 28 day consultation period.
+Up until June 2020, tables and chairs permissions were granted as Pavement licences by Kent County Council, the Highways Authority, under Part 7A of the Highways Act 1980.
+The fee varied between local authorities and there was a time consuming 28 day consultation period.